fontysjeffrey/convai-narrative-memory-poc/README.md

-# IxD Research Project Template
+# Narrative Memory for Virtual Humans PoC

 A clean, modern, and mobile-friendly template for creating academic project pages and fostering collaborative research.
 This template is maintained by the [Fontys University of Applied Sciences' Interaction Design (IxD) Research Group](https://www.ixdfontysict.nl) to help students and researchers showcase their work effectively and collaborate efficiently.